LaunchCodeEducation/java-web-dev-curriculum/content/orm-relationships/reading/one-to-many/index.md

    The starter code for this video is found at the [many-to-one branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/many-to-one) of the `CodingEventsJava` repo.
    The final code presented in this video is found on the [one-to-many branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/one-to-many).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.

 {{% /notice %}}